even4void/aliquote/content/post/welch-test-scheme.md

 Here is a simple function that compute the test statistic and its assocuated p-value.
 It follows the approach in Statistical functions in Common Lisp (Version 1.01 July 27, 2001) by Larry Hunter, except that we d'ont use a lookup table for the p-value as can be found in certain versions available on the web.
 Instead, we use the incomplete Beta distribution discussed in [previous] [posts] which is available from the [GNU Scientific Library].

 I will use Chicken Scheme since it is quite easy to use its FFI facilities (see, e.g., this post on the [Murmurhash] algorithm).
 For CL users, [Matt Curtis] provide a standalone incomplete beta function in his port of Larry Hunter's code.
-Fortunately, there's also some [Chicken code] for the original Lisp code.
-Here's me rolling my own version:
+Fortunately, there's also some [Chicken code] for the original Lisp code, provided by Peter Lane.
+Here's the gist of it:

 ```scheme
 (import (chicken foreign))